k9chen/k9chen.github.io/_pages/talks.md

 nav: true
 nav_order: 2
 ---
+Below is my research history, including the projects to which I have contributed (non-exhaustive):
 ******
 #### [UVA School of Medicine, Center for Brain Immunology and Glia](https://med.virginia.edu/big/)
 **Undergraduate Researcher**, *Department of Neurosurgery & Neuroscience*\\